Margin Trading Overview

 Fair Price Marking

-Bybit uses fair price marking to prevent unnecessary liquidation caused by market manipulation or lack of liquidity.
+Bybit uses fair price marking to avoid liquidation caused by low liquidity or market manipulation.
 Liquidation is triggered by mark price

 Mark Price = Index price * ( 1 + Funding basis)